DavidCasanova83/CSS-Weekly-Challenge/README.md

 # my CSS Weekly Challenge

-This is my own challenge, I will try to make on css design every week </br> I want learn more css tricks and improve my skills.
+This is my own challenge, I will try to make a css design every weeks.</br> I want learn more css tricks and improve my skills.

 Check it on Codepen ==> https://codepen.io/collection/bNpwrV